At Stone Group Lawyers our family lawyers are able to assist in all facets of law surrounding gay and lesbian relationships.

-In Australia, same sex de facto couples have the same rights as heterosexual de facto or married couples when dividing their assets.
+In Australia, same sex de facto and married couples have the same rights as heterosexual de facto or married couples when dividing their assets.

-If the courts are required to make an order for property settlement they must be satisfied that:
+If you are in a de facto relationship the courts are required to make an order for property settlement they must be satisfied that:

 - You lived together in a relationship for at least two years; or

 - You and/or your ex-partner contributed to the relationship financially in substantial ways.